Why do legacy payment systems cost mid-market FinTech companies millions in annual maintenance?

 The entire migration was completed in eight months.
 Operating costs dropped by 30% compared to their on-premises data centers.
 Downtime was almost eliminated thanks to faster, safer deployment capabilities.
 PCI compliance requirements were automated on AWS instead of managed manually, replacing spreadsheet-based auditing with automated controls and remediation.
 The team member who had spent half their time on server patching was freed up for higher-value engineering work.

-Mint's experience illustrates a pattern common across payment modernization: legacy infrastructure consumes disproportionate operational overhead, and the migration itself carries enormous risk when the existing system's behavior is not fully documented.
-Specification-driven approaches reduce that risk by capturing the complete business logic before the first line of migration code is written.
+Mint's experience illustrates a pattern we've seen across payment modernization: legacy infrastructure consumes disproportionate operational overhead, and the migration itself carries enormous risk when the existing system's behavior isn't fully documented.
+Specification-driven approaches reduce that risk by capturing complete business logic before the first line of migration code is written.

 Key takeaway